freeCodeCamp/guide/src/pages/articles/certificates/target-html-elements-with-selectors-using-jquery/index.md

 ---
-title: Target HTML Elements with Selectors Using Jquery
+title: Target HTML Elements with Selectors Using jQuery
 ---
 After we have created our `document ready function` we can now have code that will run after the page loads.
 This will assure that your code does not run before the HTML is rendered to avoid bugs.